helidon-io/helidon-examples/examples/quickstarts/helidon-quickstart-inject/README.md

 This project implements a simple Hello World REST service using Helidon SE with injection support.

+NOTE: Injection is a preview feature.
+The APIs shown here are subject to change.
+These APIs will be finalized in a future release of Helidon.

 ## Build and run

 ```shell